 If you study nursing in Finland the degree you’ll get is a Bachelor of Health Care.
-To study to become a registered nurse usually takes 3,5 years (210 credits.)
+Studying to become a registered nurse usually takes 3,5 years (210 credits.)
 But also midwife, paramedic, and public health nurse’s degrees include the registered nurse’s qualification.
-To study to a paramedic or a public health nurse will take 4 years (240 credits).
+Studying as a paramedic or a public health nurse will take 4 years (240 credits).

 Nursing education will open up excellent job opportunities in Finland and abroad.
 Your language skills will also improve.
 There is currently a shortage of nurses in Finland.
 A lot of work is available.
-So there is work a lot!
+So there is work a lot of!

 Here is a list of all Universities Of Applied Sciences which offer a nursing program in the English language.
 There all have a link to the school website if you are interested in exploring them.